 There are many evolving factors shaping how Indigenous communities, businesses and governments navigate their relationships across Canada and globally.
 We have a long history of working in collaboration with Indigenous communities, businesses and Peoples.
-With this foundation, we remain steadfast in our commitment to build long-lasting relationships with Indigenous mmunities, now in the context of Truth & communities, now in the context of Truth & Reconciliation.
-As we continue along this path, our comprehensive strategy-and the metrics to measure it-are based on the four pillars of meaningful engagement, economic participation, training and employment and awareness education.
+With this foundation, we remain steadfast in our commitment to build longlasting relationships with Indigenous communities, now in the context of Truth & awareness education.

+Reconciliation.
+As we continue along this path, our comprehensive strategy-and the metrics to measure it are based on the four pillars of meaningful engagement, economic participation, training and employment and